kuanb/kuanb.github.io/_posts/2018-11-16-cell-cluster-performance.md

 ![est_runtimes](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/cell_grid_viz/est_runtimes.png)

+The relationship that we computed for the polynomial can be revealed from this function, such that the method defined prior, `pf`, is a polynomial comprised of:

+{% highlight python %}
+poly1d([3.08936507e-14, 1.42656915e-07, 9.32530383e-03])
+{% endhighlight %}

 What we see here are estimated runtimes, with each separate slope representing a larger and larger cell size.
 The larger the cell size, the less number of cells are needed to create a satisfactory window.
 Thus, the rate of increase is dampened.

 From these results, setting a balancer that is triggered when encountering a time threshold (say, 2 or 3 seconds), may be sufficient for addressing performance concerns regarding model execution runtime.